Pseudolaw: History

 During the COVID-19 pandemic, pseudolegal arguments have been used by anti-mask and anti-vaccine activists in several countries.
-Business owners and individuals have also tried to escape coronavirus restrictions by citing irrelevant documents such as obsolete clauses in the Magna Carta.
+Business owners and individuals have also tried to escape coronavirus restrictions by citing irrelevant documents such as obsolete clauses of Magna Carta.

 Theories

 Common beliefs

 Donald J. Netolitzky has identified six core concepts in what he calls the "Pseudolaw Memeplex":